Data Model

 Address result

-The result class for address validation (addressResult) is exactly the same as in the Address-Validation service.
+The result class for "normal" address validation (addressResult) is exactly the same as in the Address-Validation service.
 You can see all codes (A, B, C, D, E, F) and their descriptions in the Address-Validation Data Model (Result classes).

 Recipient result